Dialectical Behavior Therapy (DBT) for Alcohol Addiction

 DBT may be combined with the use of medication, counseling, and support group meetings, and used as part of a comprehensive addiction treatment program.
 In some instances, a person may need to attend a detox program before entering an alcohol addiction treatment program to reach a stable physical level first.

 DBT sessions include both individual and group sessions that are led by a trained therapist, and they may be performed as part of an outpatient or residential addiction, mental health, or co-occurring disorders treatment program.
 Group sessions are skills training “classes” that usually last about 2.5 hours once a week, Behavioral Tech publishes.
-These sessions follow a specific curriculum that works through the following four main modules:
+Skills training sessions of DBT for substance abuse follow a specific curriculum that works through the following four main modules:

 - Mindfulness: learning how to be aware of oneself and one’s feelings, and being fully present in the current moment